gibsramen/qupid/README.md

 ### Statistical assessment of matchings

-Once we have this list of matchings, we want to determine how statistically difference cases are from controls based on some values. qupid supports two types of statistical tests: univariate and multivariate.
+Once we have this list of matchings, we want to determine how statistically difference cases are from controls based on some values.
+Qupid supports two types of statistical tests: univariate and multivariate.
 Univariate data is in the form of a vector where each case and control has a single value.
 This can be alpha diversity, log-ratios, etc.
 Multivariate data is in the form of a distance matrix where each entry is the pairwise distance between two samples, e.g. from beta diversity analysis.